Nowadays, a massive amount of great free drawing software is available for beginner artists.

 The user interface is very similar across the Adobe software franchise.

-Illustrator has all the tools you need for Graphic Design, Illustrating (duh) and anything vector art related, so it’s a very solid choice.
+Illustrator has all the tools you need for Graphic Design, Illustrating (duh), and anything vector art related, so it’s a very solid choice.

-A very nice software, but not as common to see as in the past.
+Corel Painter is a great drawing software, but not as common to see as in the past.

-It’s very flexible and you have all the tools needed to create astonishing art pieces!
+Corel Painter is very flexible, and you have all the tools needed to create astonishing art pieces!